devmehedi/developing-pathshala-website/README.md

 # Getting Started with Developing Paathshala

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with (https://jolly-keller-365377.netlify.app/).

 ## Available service